vincenzo-scotti/llm_cstk/README.md

 - **Information extraction**: given a reference document, the user interacts with an LLM-based chatbot to extract relevant information.
 - **Knowledge-based question answering**: the user discusses with an LLM-based chatbot that can exploit external information from a knowledge base to answer.
 - **Response generation**: The chatbot is used to suggest possible responses in a conversation.

+In the examples, we assume that the service is listening to port `8999`.

 #### Information extraction